kubernetes/website/content/en/docs/concepts/configuration/taint-and-toleration.md

-Normally, if a taint with effect `NoExecute` is added to a node, then any pods that do not tolerate the taint will be evicted immediately, and any pods that do tolerate the taint will never be evicted.
+Normally, if a taint with effect `NoExecute` is added to a node, then any pods that do not tolerate the taint will be evicted immediately, and any pods that do tolerate the taint will never be scheduled.
 However, a toleration with `NoExecute` effect can specify an optional `tolerationSeconds` field that dictates how long the pod will stay bound to the node after the taint is added.
 For example,